ihscy/writeups/HSCTF-2019/binary/aria-writer-v3/README.md

 From here, I overwrote everything leading up to the second pointer with filler.

 ```python
 tcache_write(0x30, name, 'a' * 0x17)
 ```

 As the null terminator is now gone, `main_arena` should be printed properly on the next turn.

 We calculate the address of libc from offsets found under the debugger and overwrite `__free_hook` with our one gadget.
-Again, we use `tcache_write`.

 ```python
 tcache_write(0x90, free_hook, p64(libc_address + one_gadget))